 Finally, I get to share the news we've been keeping a secret for the past few weeks...
 WE ARE MOVING!

 I know, I know, we JUST finished the full renovation on our condo.
-We ADORE our new place, the design, and the neighborhood.
+We adore our new place, the design, and the neighborhood.
 It's a dream, and we have truly enjoyed every minute of our time here.
-BUT its not natural for us to stay in one place.
+However, it's not natural for us to stay in one place.
 Rather than list out "why" we are moving, it would be easier to tell you how this all came about.

-My parents were looking for a flip in greater Grand Rapids.
-Ty (realtor) and I had plans to meet them at a property.
-We did not think much of it, as this is a typical Tuesday evening for us.
-We show houses multiple times a week, often every single day!
-And when we are looking for the right flip, we may take them through 20 homes before finding the right one.
-Needless to say, we didn't think much of it.
+My parents were on the hunt for another flip.
+Ty and I had plans to meet them at a property that had been sitting on the market for a few months.
+We show houses multiple times a week, often every single day.
+When we are looking for the right flip, we may take them through 20 homes before finding the right one.
+Needless to say, we didn't think much of this meeting.

 Now, I should preface by saying that we were NOT looking to move.
-I will admit that every morning I look at every single new listing on the MLS within 50 miles, 'just in case' something interesting catches my eye, but that is more of an I'm-obsessed-about-houses-and-don't-know-how-to-chill-out type of habit than anything.
+I will admit that every day, I look at every single new listing within 50 miles, 'just in case' something interesting catches my eye, but that is more of an I'm-obsessed-about-houses-and-don't-know-how-to-chill-out type of habit than anything.
 We were not actively looking for a new home.

 The bathroom was accessorized with mid century orb light fixtures, basically the exact same one's that are in Mandy Moore's new mid century kitchen which I have been worshipping for the last 2 months (GOOGLE IT.
 YOU'RE WELCOME).